goadesign/goa/README.md

 ## Other Whys and Hows

+You should start by reading the
-If you are new to goa I can't recommend enough that you read the [Gopher Academy blog post](https://blog.gopheracademy.com/advent-2015/goaUntanglingMicroservices/). goa may look a little bit different at first, the post explains the thinking behind it so that you can better take advantage of the framework.
+[Gopher Academy blog post](https://blog.gopheracademy.com/advent-2015/goaUntanglingMicroservices/). goa may look a little bit different at first and the post explains the rationale for it in greather depth.

 ## Installation

-Assuming you have a working Go setup:
+Assuming you have a working [Go](https://golang.org) setup:
 ```
 go get github.com/goadesign/goa
 go get github.com/goadesign/goa/goagen